The Trial of Ebenezer Scrooge

 “Mark Brown’s inventive and delightful play is a worthy new entry into the holiday canon.”

 “If there’s any justice, The Trial of Ebenezer Scrooge will enjoy a long life in regional theaters for many Christmas seasons to come.”

 All of the above quotes are honest to goodness real quotes, not quotes from my mother.
 (My mother would never use the word “deconstructionist.”)

-So with that in mind, I wrote this play.
-I hope you like it.
 You can buy it, all year long, at Dramatic Publishing.